-This past week I turned 33 years old.
+In just a couple of months, I’ll be 34 years old.
 I’m starting to become aware of the fact that I am no longer a young man.
-I’m definitely not old by any means, but having another birthday made me reflect a little on retirement.
+I’m definitely not old by any means, but another year passing makes me reflect a little on retirement and the fact that I don’t want to work forever.

 Recent Retirement Studies